-When you Submit changes, they are activated immediately, but they are only saved until the device is reset or turned off.
-You must Save the changes permanently.
+When you Submit changes, they are activated immediately, but they are only saved in temporary memory.
+They will be lost if the device is reset or turned off.
+If you want the changes to be permanent, you must Save the changes.